 Fannie Farmer’s cookbook has been around since 1896.
 It gets to the essence of mango preparation when it suggests: “Cut in half lengthwise and remove the stone.
 Eat with a spoon.”

 The mango—many would say–is the world’s most delicious fruit.
 Its delicate flavor is a cross between a pear and an apricot.
-Or is that a cross between a melon and pineapple?
-Or is that a across between a peach and a papaya?
+Or is that a cross between a melon and a pineapple?
+Or is that a cross between a peach and a papaya?

 You can serve ripe mango slices in compotes, cakes, and tarts or alongside grilled or roasted meats and poultry.
 You can purée mango and use it as a base for sherbets, whips, ice cream, beverages, and dessert sauces.
-You can eat mango out of hand, peeled like a banana or on the half shell as Fannie Farmer suggests.
+You can eat mango out of hand, peeled like a banana, or on the half shell as Fannie Farmer suggests.
 Or you can gently roll and knead the mango until all of the pulp inside is mashed and liquefied then simply tap a hole at one end and suck the fruit dry.

 - Slice mango and avocado for a salad.

-- Mix slices or cubes with a spinach salad, fruit salad or ambrosia.
+- Mix slices or cubes with a spinach salad, fruit salad, or ambrosia.